Daniel Whiston

 Whiston and Hayley Tamaddon on the Dancing on Ice tour in 2010 during their Jai Ho!
 (You Are My destiny) routine.

-Daniel J Whiston (born 21 November 1976) is an English ice skater.
+Daniel J Whiston (born 21 November 1976) is an English figure skater.
 He appeared in Strictly Ice Dancing on BBC One in 2004 and for all series of ITV show Dancing on Ice since its inception in 2006.
 He won the first series of Dancing on Ice while partnering actress Gaynor Faye, the fifth series with former Emmerdale actress Hayley Tamaddon and the eighth series with Olympic artistic gymnast, Beth Tweddle.
 Since 2019, Whiston has been Associate Creative Director of Dancing on Ice responsible for creating all professional routines and training all celebrity contestants.

 In 2020, Whiston was Director of Choreography for ITV's The Real Full Monty on Ice.

 Background

 Whiston was born on 21 November 1976 in Blackpool and is the son of Marj and William Whiston, he still lives in Blackpool.
 He started ice skating at the age of seven at the Blackpool Pleasure Beach's Ice Arena.
 He worked in the Arena and took part in his first show there when he was 18 years old.
 He also appeared in a tour of Grease on Ice in North America, and appeared in the Hot Ice Show at the Arena until 2006.
 He appears in the DVDs of the Hot Ice shows Quixotic, Xylatomia, H2O, Amarin and Chill.